Earthdata Search | Panoply | Giovanni | Worldview | AppEEARS | MODIS/VIIRS Subsetting Tools Suite

 Giovanni

-- Time-averaged maps are a simple way to observe the variability of data values over a region of interest.
+• Time-averaged maps are a simple way to observe the variability of data values over a region of interest

-- Map animations are a means to observe spatial patterns and detect unusual events over time.
+• Map animations are a means to observe spatial patterns and detect unusual events over time

-- Area-averaged time series are used to display the value of a data variable that has been averaged from all the data values acquired for a selected region for each time step.
+• Area-averaged time series are used to display the value of a data variable that has been averaged from all the data values acquired for a selected region for each time step

-- Histogram plots are used to display the distribution of values of a data variable in a selected region and time interval.
+• Histogram plots are used to display the distribution of values of a data variable in a selected region and time interval

 For more detailed tutorials:

-- Data recipe for downloading a Giovanni map in NetCDF format and converting its data to quantifiable map data in the form of latitude-longitude-data value ASCII text.
+• Data recipe for downloading a Giovanni map in NetCDF format and converting its data to quantifiable map data in the form of latitude-longitude-data value ASCII text

 Worldview

-NASA's EOSDIS Worldview visualization application provides the capability to interactively browse over 1,000 global, full-resolution satellite imagery layers and then download the underlying data.
-Many of the available imagery layers are updated within three hours of observation, essentially showing the entire Earth as it looks "right now."
-This supports time-critical application areas such as wildfire management, air quality measurements, and flood monitoring.
-Imagery in Worldview is provided by NASA's Global Imagery Browse Services (GIBS).
-Worldview now includes nine geostationary imagery layers from GOES-East, GOES-West and Himawari-8 available at ten minute increments for the last 30 days.
+Worldview also includes imagery layers from the joint NASA/NOAA Geostationary Operational Environmental Satellite (GOES)-East and GOES-West satellites and from the Japan Meteorological Agency Himawari-8 satellite that are available at 10 minute increments for the last 30 days.
 These layers include Red Visible, which can be used for analyzing daytime clouds, fog, insolation, and winds; Clean Infrared, which provides cloud top temperature and information about precipitation; and Air Mass RGB, which enables the visualization of the differentiation between air mass types (e.g., dry air, moist air, etc.).
 These full disk hemispheric views allow for almost real-time viewing of changes occurring around most of the world.

 AppEEARS